FuelLabs/fuel-specs/specs/protocol/tx_validity.md

 return True
 ```

-### Predicate Validity
+## Predicate Verification

-For each input of type `InputType.Coin` and `predicateLength > 0`, [verify its predicate](./main.md#predicate-verification).
+For each input of type `InputType.Coin` and `predicateLength > 0`, [verify its predicate](../vm/main.md#predicate-verification).

-## Validity Rules
+## Script Execution

-This section defines _validity rules_ for transactions: the requirements for a confirmed transaction to be valid.

-Given transaction `tx`, state `state`, and contract set `contracts`:
+Given transaction `tx`, the following checks must pass:

-If `tx.scriptLength == 0`, there is no script and the transaction defines a simple balance transfer, and no further checks are required.
-Transaction processing is completed by removing spent UTXOs from the state and adding created UTXOs to the state.
+If `tx.scriptLength == 0`, there is no script and the transaction defines a simple balance transfer, so no further checks are required.

 If `tx.scriptLength > 0`, the script must be executed.
 The free balance available to be moved around by the script and called contracts is `freeBalance`: